DaJoker29/worldbuilding-project-omd/CAMPAIGNS/The GOATS/SESSIONS/Session 86 - 08.27.2026.md

 	- Tag: Is no fun, is no blinsky.
 - Abjuration, Necromancy, and Enchantment
 - Un gives everyone Bardic Inspiration.
+- We find the last werewolf.
+It can only be seen in the light.
+We shine light and ask if it is Lann.
+No response.
+- The wife who played with Bonk's mind appeared.

 **Next Session**: